 However, according to a general estimate, an average man can gain between 0.25 to 0.5 pounds of muscles per week.
 It means an assessment of one to two pounds of muscle gain per month.
 But there’s a limit to this monthly gain as well.

 An average man will gain anywhere between 40 to 50 pounds of muscle in a lifetime.
 It is worth mentioning that there is a correlation between muscle mass and bone size.
 So genetics and hereditary traits play a role in the amount of muscle you can pack on.
 Burning fat or gaining muscle, the three factors influencing the outcomes are behaviors, genetics, and environment.

 Women can gain an average of 0.12 to 0.25 pounds of muscle gain per week.
 It means your average woman can earn anywhere between 0.5 to 1 pound per month.
-At an average, a woman can gain up to 20 to 25 pounds of muscle in a lifetime.
+On average, a woman can gain up to 20 to 25 pounds of muscle in a lifetime.

 When we say how much muscle you can gain in a month, we are strictly talking about pure muscle hypertrophy.
 We are not talking about bodyweight gained or the fat or other aspects that affect weight.